 Thank you for considering Buffalo Restoration in this time of need.
 We are sorry for the loss you have experienced, and we are here to help.
 If you are in need of our services, please give our office a call as soon as possible.
-We would like to begin the intake process and are able to start helping you before we arrive onsite, even if the area has not been released by the authorities at that time.
+We want to begin the intake process and are able to start helping you before we arrive on-site, even if the authorities have not released the area at that time.

 Things to Consider

-- Call the Help Center at 211 to determine if the area has been released by the local authorities
+- Call the Help Center at 211 to determine if the local authorities have released the area

 - Contact your insurance company to begin the claims process

 - Contact Buffalo Restoration with your information

 Questions We May Ask You

 - Have the incident commanders and local authorities released the area?